 Displays the JNL status for the local and remote interconnected to the group.
 Also finds the journal ID for each local and remote interconnected to the group via the specified group or <raw_device>, and displays information of each journal ID corresponding the local and remote.
 The first line shows the journal information for the local host, second line shows the journal information for the remote host.
 The item for displaying is the same as raidvchkscan -v jnl[t].
-The serial number (Seq#) for VSP G1x00 and VSP F1500 is displayed with a "3" at the beginning ("312345" = serial # 12345).
+The serial number (Seq#) display varies depending on storage system.